connorleee/Giphy-Search/README.md

 # Giphy-Search

-Utilizing Giphy API to find and display GIFs related to users search terms
+## User can submit a search term that will look through the Giphy API and return related GIFs